 The bank offered foreign exchange services to commercial customers and SMEs.
 These predatory practices affected over 771 customers.
 The US Department of Justice claimed this behaviour was encouraged among staff who would joke and brag about how much they had stolen from investors that day.

-Another dirty trick employed was to ‘accidentally’ switch two digits during transactions and charge customers more money.
+Second, staff would ‘accidentally’ switch two digits during transactions and charge customers more money.
 If USD/EUR were at 1.0123, Wells Fargo staff would swap a digit to 1.0213, for example.

 When more scrupulous customers complained, staff would claim ignorance, correct the error, and hope that other, less savvy traders wouldn’t notice the same.